 Treating essential tremor is anything but simple.
-With Cala Trio, you can finally breakthrough the barrier of inadequate options to deliver care.
+With Cala Trio, you can finally break the barrier of inadequate options to deliver care.

 Prescribing Cala Trio for your patients is easy

-We are dedicated to delivering breakthrough relief from movement disorders through the power of electrical medicine.
+We are dedicated to delivering groundbreaking relief from movement disorders through the power of electrical medicine.

 Indication for Use